MukulDhiman03/wobot.ai/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Features

 Once the app is running, you'll be presented with a camera list table featuring:

-- Pagination Controls: Use the "Next" and "Previous" buttons to navigate between pages.
+- Pagination Controls: Use the "<" and ">" buttons to navigate between pages.
-- Search Bar: Enter a search term to filter the list of cameras by name or model.
+- Search Bar: Enter a search term to filter the list of cameras by name.
-- Filters: Apply available filters to narrow down the list based on specific camera attributes.
+- Filters: Apply available filters to narrow down the list based on location and status.

 # Technologies Used

 - React.js: Frontend framework for building the user interface.
 - Axios : For making API requests to fetch camera data.
 - CSS: For styling the table and ensuring responsive design.
 - React Hooks: Used for managing state (e.g., search term, pagination, filters).

+### Project Structure

+- src
+  - components
+    - camera
+      - CameraTable
+        - TableHeader
+        - Filters
+        - Table
+          - TableRow
+    - shimmerui
+      - TableShimmerUi
+- App.js